Overview

 - COVID-19 (coronavirus disease 2019) is a disease caused by a virus named SARS-CoV-2.
 It can be very contagious and spreads quickly.
 Over one million people have died from COVID-19 in the United States since early 2020.

 - COVID-19 most often causes respiratory symptoms that can feel much like a cold, the flu, or pneumonia.
 COVID-19 may attack more than your lungs and respiratory system.
 Other parts of your body may also be affected by the disease.
 Most people with COVID-19 have mild symptoms, but some people become severely ill.
+The risk of severe illness is highest in infants and adults age 75 years or older.

-- Some people including those with minor or no symptoms will develop post-COVID conditions that may last for months or longer, these conditions are also called “long COVID.”
+- Some people, including those with minor or no symptoms, will develop post-COVID conditions that may last for months or longer, these conditions are also called “long COVID.”

 - Vaccination is the best way to protect yourself from serious COVID-19 illness.
 Vaccination also reduces the risk of long COVID.
+Talk with your healthcare provider or pharmacist to learn if you are due for a COVID-19 vaccination.

 COVID-19 Vaccine Schedule